backengineering/Voyager/README.md

 ### hvloader.efi

-Hvloader.efi contains alot of the same functions that can be found inside of winload.efi as explained in the section above.
+Hvloader.efi (found in windows versions 1703-1507) contains alot of the same functions that can be found inside of winload.efi as explained in the section above.
 In Windows 10-x64 versions spanning 1703-1507, Hyper-v is not loaded from a function found in winload.efi but instead of the same function found inside of hvloader.efi.
-These functions are `hvloader.BlImgLoadPEImageEx` and `hvloader.BlImgLoadPEImageFromSourceBuffer`.
+These functions are `hvloader.BlImgLoadPEImageEx` and `hvloader.BlImgLoadPEImageFromSourceBuffer` for 1703 specifically.

+### hvix64.exe (Intel)

+hvix64.exe is the intel version of hyper-v.
+This module along with hvax64.exe does not have any symbols.
+To find the vmexit handler I simply signature scanned for `0F 78` (vmread instruction) and then xreferenced the functions that contained this instruction to see if they were called from a stub of code that pushes all registers including xmm's.
+It took me a little to find the correct function but once I found the stub (vmexit handler) and c/c++ vmexit handler I was able to make a good enough signature to find the vmexit handler on all of the other Intel versions of hyper-v.

 # Usage